A Coin Collector’s Guide to Striking Standards

-The dies used to strike Proof coins are all hand-finished.
-This is to ensure that all imperfections are removed before they're used to strike a coin.
-Each Proof blank is placed into a coin press by hand.
-Proof blanks are of a higher quality than Brilliant Uncirculated and Bullion blanks.
-Proof coins will be struck up to six times, at a lower speed and with less pressure than other finishes.
-This ensures a smoother, sharper finish and preserves the finer details of the design.
+The dies used to strike Proof coins are hand-finished to ensure that all imperfections are removed.
+Blanks are fed into the coin press by hand before being struck up to six times, at a lower speed and with less pressure than other finishes, to preserve the finer details of the design.

 What are Brilliant Uncirculated coins?

-Brilliant Uncirculated coins are a higher standard than circulating and bullion coins.
-Like Proof coins, the dies used to strike Brilliant Uncirculated coins are polished and finished by hand.
-They're given a consistent polished finish with none of the additional frosting that is applied to Proof coins.
+Sometimes referred to as ‘BU’, ‘B.U.’, or ‘B.UNC’, Brilliant Uncirculated coins are of a higher standard than circulating and bullion coins.
+An entry-level collectable, like Proof coins, the dies used to strike Brilliant Uncirculated coins are polished and finished by hand.

-Bullion coins are generally bought for their intrinsic qualities, and to be kept as a store of value.
-The production of Bullion coins places an emphasis on efficiency.
-They are struck at a rate of up to 250 gold and 3,000 silver coins per hour, and have a similar standard of finish to circulating coins.
-This is to avoid the premium of producing coins to Proof and Brilliant Uncirculated standards.
+People buy them for the intrinsic value of the precious metal they contain, so production places greater emphasis on efficiency.
+They are struck at a rate of up to 250 gold and 3,000 silver coins per hour and are of a similar standard to Brilliant Uncirculated coins.